-Thailand has many phenomenal beaches but perhaps my favorites are found at Railay in Krabi Province on the east coast of the country.
+Thailand has many phenomenal beaches but perhaps my favorites are found at Railay in Krabi Province on the west coast of the country.
 The town is reachable only by boat and is surrounded by water on 3 sides.
 The small peninsula makes a great family vacation destination owing to it’s slow pace, lack of cars, kid-friendly hotels and incredible mix of great activities for the more active and adventurous.
 It takes a little effort to get to Railay — usually by flying to Krabi airport, taxi to Ao Nang and then boat to Railay — but this resort town is well worth the trip.

 Hanging out at one of Railay’s 2 great beaches.
 This one is called Railay West and it forms the social hub of the town with a majority of its restaurants, cafes and hotels residing here.